boynux/containers-cheatsheet/docs/_posts/2016-11-15-run-first-docker-container-linux.md

     $ docker run hello-world

-You should shee something like this in output:
+You should see something like this in output:

     Hello from Docker!
     This message shows that your installation appears to be working correctly.